Samantha Skogrand

 Samantha Kristina Skogrand (born 19 August 1989) is a Norwegian television presenter.
 She is known for her work as a reporter and presenter at TV2 sports section and TV2 Sportkanalen.
-In June 2012 she started to work as a reporter for the entertainment section of TV2 in the show God kveld Norge.
+In June 2012 she started to work as a reporter for the entertainment section of TV2 in the show God kveld Norge!.
 She also presented God Morgen Norge.
 She ended her work at TV2 in late 2014.
-Since 2017, she works on Radio Norge presenting the morning show Morgenklubben.
+In 2017, she worked on Radio Norge presenting the morning show Morgenklubben.

 She went into acting in 2017 when she did the Norwegian dub for a character in the film Cars 3.

-She is in a relationship with Emil Hegle Svendsen, and in 2019 the couple became parents to a boy.
+She was in a relationship with Emil Hegle Svendsen until April 2023.
+The couple are parents to a boy and a girl.